College Policies Related to Student Conduct

 If a student fails to attend the hearing for any reason, the hearing will take place in the student’s absence.

-A student may appeal in writing to the vice president for student affairs and diversity initiatives any decisions made by the assistant dean with respect to disruptive behavior as described in this policy.
+A student may appeal in writing to the vice president for student affairs any decisions made by the assistant dean with respect to disruptive behavior as described in this policy.
 The appeal must be submitted within five calendar days of the decision; the appeal may be submitted via Fisher email account.
 The student must state the basis for the appeal in the appeal letter.
 The student must file his/her appeal; other persons or organizations may not file appeals on behalf of the student.

 If the vice president judges the appeal to have merit, the vice president may, at his/her discretion, meet with the student and/or the persons involved in the decision-making process, as part of the appeal process.
 The vice president’s decision is final.